Make the right call.

 RISKS & COMPLICATIONS

-No-scalpel vasectomy has a low risk for swelling, bleeding and infection.
+Vasectomy has a low risk for swelling, bleeding and infection.
 But, it still has risks:

 - Sperm granuloma, a small, harmless lump that may form where the vas deferens is sealed off.